 The final step to all Instructor courses is attending a provider course for monitoring.
 Your instructor card will be issued based on the monitoring date of the provider course you attend.

-By becoming an instructor, you are binded to teach and only teach for The CPR Hero Training Center, LLC.
+By becoming an instructor, you are bound to teach and only teach for The CPR Hero Training Center, LLC.
 You are not permitted to host/perform your own classes.
 All classes must be booked and created by The CPR Hero Training Center, LLC and be assigned to you for you to teach the course.

 The CPR Hero Training Center, LLC offers CPR AED and First Aid Training for companies throughout the Orange County, Los Angeles, Inland Empire and Sand Diego area (Southern California).
 For more information on the courses available please review the detailed information and fill out the Training Request form.

 The CPR Hero Training Center, LLC is a certified American Heart Association Training Site.

 What type of certification you will need for your business is dependent on your company or corporation’s requirements for training.
 Both organizations offer certification for CPR AED and First Aid Training as well as Healthcare CPR Training.
 (Please note: Most healthcare centered companies/corporations require American Heart Association certification.
 Please consult your HR for details.)

 The CPR Hero Training Center, LLC offers offsite classes for group training of 10 or more students at a specific location.
 There is a discount offered for $10 off each student over a group of 8.

 Courses offered for Offsite Training are as follows:

 Basic Life Support (BLS) – Basic CPR and AED training for all hospital personnel.